 Funding Assistance Available!

 Schools with 70% or more of students on free/reduced lunch are eligible to apply.
 To apply, complete our online application.
+Funded residencies occur in the Fall Term only (September-December).
 Click here.

 Teacher survey — we want your feedback!